machdep/nrf5340/README.md

 Nordic libble controller s140 is used in this demo.

 Current status: advertising, establishing connection and pairing works fine.
 Re-pair after successful pair/unpair works fine too.

+Bluetooth LE supported only.
 Tested with Xiaomi MI9 Lite (android), not tested with iPhones.

-This application requests current time from android using CTS profile.
+This application requests current time from android using bluetooth CTS (current time service) profile.

-Install nRF Connect application to android and setup CTS GATT service to enable (androids do not have it by default).
+GATT CTS is provided by nRF Connect application for Android (install it as androids do not have built-in CTS).

 BLE host-layer library is included to the main core app, Nordic link-layer library has set up on the network core.

 Nordicsemi nRF5340 is a dual-core ARM Cortex-M33.
+Network core is reserved entirely for real-time (bluetooth link) control.
+Application core is available for your code.

+Ring-buffer (in shared SRAM memory) has been established between two cores.
+It is used for transmitting HCI commands between bluetooth HCI library (mdepx/lib/bluetooth) and libble controller s140.

 For nRF5340-DK (application core) connect micro usb cable to J2, for other boards connect UART pins as follows: